 Say no more often… It will do you good!

-Last but not least if you have loads of conflicting priorities and you are struggling to get everything done, you must must must say no to things.
+Last but not least, if you have many conflicting priorities and are struggling to get everything done, you must say no to things.

 Question your colleagues that always use the urgent card.

 Or have you just left it to the last minute?

 Make everyone aware that you are busy and can’t take 5 minutes to quickly do what they ask you to do (it never takes 5 minutes!)
 Being a little more assertive will undoubtedly help you manage priorities.

 Minimising constant and unnecessary interruptions – Nine Strategies